RushdiGG/flowads/server/README.md

 Stack: Node.js, Express.js & MongoDB

 ## Flowads description
-The program is used to create multiple ads for social media platforms simultaneously by creating templates that are then paired with a feed of product images.
+The API is used to create multiple ads for social media platforms simultaneously by creating templates that are then paired with a feed of product images.

 ## API Endpoints